 Elective course for MSc Chemistry and MSc Life Science and Technology students.

-A BSc degree in Chemistry, Molecular Science and Technology, Life Science and Technology or a related discipline with a strong background in Organic Chemistry and a basic familiarity with non-covalent interactions.
+A BSc degree in Chemistry, Molecular Science and Technology, Life Science and Technology or a related discipline with a good understanding of Organic Chemistry and some affinity with non-covalent interactions.

 At the end of the course the student should be able to:

-Identify the different types of stereoisomerism and chirality
+Identify and assign the different types of stereoisomerism and chirality

-Critically evaluate a research paper related to a topic of choice in stereochemistry
+Critically evaluate a research paper of choice that is associated with the course subject

 Mode of instruction

 Lectures and tutorials.